ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

 The joke largely stems from a [long-standing feature request](https://osu.ppy.sh/community/forums/topics/19307) to create a [game mode](/wiki/Game_mode) based on the currently-existing [osu!catch](/wiki/Game_mode/osu!catch) game mode with the core gameplay from the Touhou Project games.

-There was also a report at the time of [Ephemeral](https://osu.ppy.sh/users/102335) jokingly remarking that buying an osu!supporter tag would show a naked Marisa Kirisame on the main menu screen instead of a fully clothed one.
+There was also a report at the time of ::Ephemeral::{ user-id=102335 } jokingly remarking that buying an osu!supporter tag would show a naked Marisa Kirisame on the main menu screen instead of a fully clothed one.
 However, this claim was only a joke and was quickly disproven by others.[^touhousu-forums-2]

 ## 2011